Altair Engineering soars 41% in public debut

 “We generate cash and we’re going to continue to generate more and more cash,” Scapa said.

 The company wasn’t venture-backed, but did at one point receive private equity funding from General Atlantic.
-Scapa said he bought out the private equity in 2013 and is used the capital from the offering to pay down debt.Featured Image: Altair Engineering
+Scapa said he bought out the private equity in 2013 and is using the capital from the offering to pay down debt.Featured Image: Altair Engineering

 0